Home

 Step 2: Gather inputs from Sales, Marketing, Product – and CS.

 Often, customer success (CS) teams are ignored in the data gathering process.
-But asking them for their most successful customers will likely lead you to those who renew.
+But getting data from them on your most successful customers will likely lead you to building a better ICP - one concentrated on companies that renew.
 Focusing solely on marketing or sales can lead to leads that don’t close, or closed deals that don’t succeed.

-By following the entire funnel as you identify your ICP, you’ll gather valuable data points on what matters to creating a successful customer from the top of your funnel all the way through it.
+By following the entire funnel as you identify your ideal customer profile, you’ll gather valuable data points on what matters to creating a successful customer from the top of your funnel all the way through it.

 Step 3: Identify input data that could potentially skew your results.